vita nouva · diary · µ · graph

 The classical hijri month begins with the local sighting of the new crescent (hilāl); the table on this page uses the simpler astronomical mean.

-A short creed is more honest than a long one, partly because what you cannot remember by heart, you do not really hold to.
+A short creed is more honest than a long one, partly because what you cannot remember by heart.